Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 ## Usage

-DaVinci-SDK provides an interface to work with each smart-contract.
+Freeport-SDK provides an interface to work with each smart-contract.

-In order to call smart-contract methods you have to create an object with them using the creator function:
+In order to call smart-contract methods you must create an object with them using the creator function:

 ```ts
 const fiatGateway = createFiatGateway({ provider, contractAddress, mnemonic });
 ```

-You need to create a provider.
-You can get a Web3 provider from the browser (if you use for example Metamask) or you can create a JsonRpc provider using `providerUrl`:
+You need to pass a `provider`.
+You can get a Web3 provider from the browser (if you use Metamask, for example) or create a JsonRpc provider:

 ```ts
 const provider = importProvider(); // browser